 How this check was done

-We looked at the personal care or treatment records of people who use the service, carried out a visit on 16 July 2013, talked with staff and were accompanied by a pharmacist.
+We looked at the personal care or treatment records of people who use the service, carried out a visit on 4 November 2013, observed how people were being cared for and talked with staff.
+We were accompanied by a pharmacist and talked with commissioners of services.

 Reasons for our judgement